fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 Resumable code may **not** contain `let rec` bindings.
 These must be lifted out.

+The execution of resumable code is best understood in terms of the direct translation of the constructs into a .NET method.
+For example, `__resumeAt` corresponds either to a `goto` (for a known label) or a switch table (for a computed label at the start of a method).

 ### Specifying resumable state machine structs

 A struct may be used to host a resumable state machine using the following formulation: